Argentine Naval Aviation: Present day

 Argentina was working on a procurement of four P-3C Orion aircraft from US Navy surplus stocks.
 Argentina's current fleet of P-3B's are non operational.
 The package deal was approved in September 2019.
 The US State Department has cleared the transaction of $78.03m to be carried out as part of a foreign military sale.
 It includes the delivery of related equipment and services.
 Argentina was to receive four turboprop engines for the aircraft and an additional four turboprop engines.
 It was also to receive communications and radar equipment, Infrared/Electro-optic equipment, and aviation life support systems.
 The US was to provide spares plus repairs, aircraft depot maintenance, and logistical support.
 Contractors for the deal include Logistic Services International, Lockheed Martin, Rockwell Collins and Eagle Systems.
 These newer Orions were to be up to the latest Orion standard, and provide Argentina with a much needed boost in anti-submarine and maritime surveillance missions.
 However, in the aftermath of the inauguration of Alberto Fernández as president in December 2019, the deal was cancelled with the Navy instead being compelled to refurbish its older P-3B fleet.
-In 2021, the final Grumman Tracker aircraft flew for the last time leaving Argentine fixed-wing naval aviation without an anti-submarine capability, unless and until another option is found.
+In 2021, it was reported that the final Grumman Tracker aircraft flew for the last time leaving Argentine fixed-wing naval aviation without an anti-submarine capability, unless and until another option is found.
+However, other reports suggested that at as of 2022 and 2023 at least one S-2T was still flying in the maritime surveillance role and efforts were underway to recover the flying condition of two of these aircraft given the overall lack of maritime surveillance capabilities.

 In June 2022 it was reported that Argentina was seeking to potentially revive the project to purchase the P-3C from the United States since none of the former P-3Bs were operational.
 However, it was also reported that even if the deal went ahead it would still take time to bring the ex-US Navy P-3Cs back into flying condition in the United States.
 As a result, work on the P-3B upgrade continued even though, in December 2022, it was reported that the refurbishment of the P-3B was proceeding slower than anticipated and while a revised delivery date of the first upgraded P-3B had been projected for September 2023, that schedule might now face delays.
-In February 2023 it was reported that Argentina was negotiating with Norway to purchase between three and four of its surplus P-3Cs.
+In February 2023 it was reported that Argentina was negotiating with Norway to purchase three or four of its surplus P-3Cs.
+In September 2023, Argentina agreed to buy 3x P-3C ASW/ASuW and 1x P-3N search and rescue aircraft from Norway, the first were to arrive at Trelew Almirante Zar Naval Air Base in October 2023.
+However, by years end the aircraft had not been delivered due to an Argentine failure to make the required payment.
+In March 2024, it was reported that the initial payments had been made.
+Delivery of the first aircraft took place in September 2024, with the remaining aircraft to follow in 2025.